 1. Social distancing reduced to 1m+

 The hospitality industry had been warning for some time that the 2m social distancing rule will need to be reduced for many restaurants and pubs to be able to reopen.
 Similar concerns have also been raised by schools if they are to be able to welcome their full quota of students back in September.

 The government has responded by reducing the recommended distance down to 1m, provided that people take other precautions such as wearing face masks and using protective screens.
 The is being referred to as ‘1-metre plus’, and should only apply where people are unable to stay 2 metres apart.

 2. Restaurants, bars and pubs to reopen

 As expected, the hospitality industry will be allowed to open their doors to customers from 4th July onwards.
 This means that bars, pubs, restaurants and cafes will once again be able to start serving food and drink on their premises, many of whom have pivoted to offer a delivery service to generate revenue during the height of the lockdown.

 They will be limited to table service only with a focus on minimising staff and customer contact.
-Customers will be required to give contact information which will allow for the test and trace system to work should a case of COVID-19 be reported.
+Customers will be required to give contact information that will allow for the test and trace system to work should a case of COVID-19 be reported.